SmithLabNeuro/pcca_fa/README.md

 ## Installation

+### Quick install

+Download and extract the file `pcca_fa.zip` to the desired working directory.

+### GitHub install

-Download and extract the latest release of pCCA-FA to the desired working directory.
+Download the latest release of pCCA-FA to the desired working directory.
 This repository uses submodules, please use the following line to download.
 ```
 git clone --recursive https://github.com/SmithLabNeuro/pcca_fa
 ```